Yueran-Yu/Yu-Blog/017_Figma_AND_CSS_Skills.md

+## When you are independently doing a project, you should:
+- ### Set a small goal and achieve it.
+- ### Don't think about being perfect, only guarantee there is no bug.

 ### Figma Tips
 - Copy a Rectangle: Mac press ```option``` , Win press ```Alt```,then drag the original rectangle to the target place
 - White: ```#ffffff```